Feda Almaliti: Personal life

-Almaliti is survived by her two sons.
+Almaliti had three sons: Ibrahim, Khalil, and Muhammed.
 Her youngest son, Muhammed, was severely autistic and inspired her advocacy work.
+One of her older sons has Asperger's syndrome.

 Death

-Almaliti died while trying to rescue her son Muhammed from a house fire in Fremont, California on September 26, 2020, five days after her 43rd birthday.
-Almaliti escaped the fire with her sister and niece, but died after she ran back into their burning home to try and rescue her son.
+Almaliti died while trying to rescue her son Muhammed from a house fire in Fremont, California, on September 26, 2020, five days after her 43rd birthday.
+Almaliti escaped the fire with her sister Maysoon and niece Anais, but died after she ran back into their burning home to try and rescue her son.
+She was found embracing Muhammed.

 On October 19, 2020, the city of Fremont passed a resolution honoring Feda Almaliti.

+In honor of Feda and Muhammed, the National Council on Severe Autism began the September 26th Project, focused on creating disaster preparedness plans.